Skip to content

 If you have been told by an IFA to move your pension into a SIPP, you may have been mis-sold due to a number of reasons:

 • Not a Sophisticated Investor – If you have limited experience of investing or do not earn £100,000 or assets totalling £250,000 excluding the pension.

 • Lack of Advice – The risks of investing a SIPP and associated tax implication were never explained.

 • False Promises – You were promised you would receive much higher returns.

 • Bad Advice – You were advised you could avoid tax by swapping your pension to a SIPP.

 • Lack of Understanding – You never felt fully confident or knowledgeable about what you were investing in.

 • High Costs – You were never told additional fees or they were higher than were initially stated.

 How Do I Make a Claim?

-If you have spoken to an IFA about where to invest your money, you can make a claim against them to try and retrieve your investment, or if the IFA has since stopped trading you may have access to the Financial Services Compensation Scheme, which can help you claim back up to £50,000, recovering some of the damage that may have been caused.
+If you have spoken to an IFA about where to invest your money, Henderson Lawyers can help you can make a claim against them to try and retrieve your investment.
+Alternatively, If the IFA has since stopped trading, Henderson Lawyers may be able to help you recover some of the damages that may have been caused.
 Get in touch by filling in the enquiry form.